+Make DIY Garden Markers by hand painting them, it is easy and so much fun.
 I love all the hand painted garden markers I have seen around the internet but the only problem for me is they are small.
 So small that in my untidy way of gardening they would easily get buried or lost in all the vegetation.
 So I decided on an inexpensive but effective way to overcome that.

 These are your standard concrete bricks.
 I found mine at the building supply for around 50 cents each.
 They came in red too but I went with the gray.

-I laid them out on the table and just rolled on some leftover white Zinser we had laying around.
+Lay them out on the table and just rolled on some leftover white Zinser we had laying around.
 I did a couple coats as these are very porous and thus very rough.
 I only did two coats but if I did it again I think I would put 3 coats letting each coat dry thoroughly between applications.

 Now start adding your paintings..each photo will have the link to the corresponding painting lesson..